sdepold/jquery.skeleton/README.md

 # Add jquery.skeleton to your package.json.
 npm install jquery.skeleton --save

 # Execute the init process and let the magic happen.
+(Use `--coffee` option if you want to enable CoffeeScript support)
 node_modules/.bin/jquery.skeleton init

 # Start coding!